ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_rtdc_basics.rst

    blood cell types acquired.
 Scale bar is 10 µm.
    Figure and caption adapted from Toepfner et al. [1]_.

-RT-DC enables a morpho-rheological (MORE) analysis of suspended cells and can be used to identify major blood cells, characterize their pathological changes in disease conditions :cite:`Toepfner2018`, etc...

 Measured Features
 =================
 A multitude of features can be extracted from the data recorded during an RT-DC measurement.
-These features are mostly computed live during data acquisition and stored alongside the raw data.
+These features are mostly computed live during data acquisition and are stored alongside the raw image data.
-Here, only the most important features are covered.
-A full list of the features available in Shape-Out is maintained by the :ref:`dclab documentation <dclab:sec_features>`.
+Here, only the most important features are discussed.
+A full list of the features available in Shape-Out is maintained in the :ref:`dclab documentation <dclab:sec_features>`.
-Please note that some of the features are only available in expert mode (accessible via the preferences menu).
+Please note that some of the features are only available in :ref:`expert mode <ui_expert>`.

 Area and porosity